To apply to be a graduate student at the University of Alaska Fairbanks

 The English Department offers a wide variety of programs at the undergraduate and graduate levels, including the successful M.F.A.
 Program in Creative Writing, the M.A. in Literature, and the new combined M.F.A.-M.A.
 Degree.
 For more information please see the specific program heading.

-Our M.A. in English offers students from around the USA a chance to work with a lively and dedicated nexus of scholar/teachers.
+Our M.A. in English offers students a chance to work with a lively and dedicated nexus of scholar/teachers.
 These faculty contribute a broad range of teaching and research expertise, from Alaska Native literature to literature of various cultures around the world; from medieval depictions of women, to Renaissance law in literature, to whaling narratives and frontier literature; from psychoanalytic theory, to gender and sexuality studies, to ecocriticism, to the fiction/nonfiction interface, to poetics, to forensic phonetics.
 The faculty/student ratio is low, offering great opportunities for mentored study.
 (Please explore individual faculty pages to find out more.)
 Recent thesis topics reflect a few facets of the diverse potential for incoming students, including on New Zealander Janet Frame (The Carpathians), a Post-Colonial study of the video game Myst, the works of James Hogg, and the Nigerian-American writer Uzodinma Iweala (Beasts of No Nation) attest to the real nature of that potential.

 Our graduates frequently move on to doctoral programs including University of Edinburgh, University of North Carolina and more or to professional lives as teachers in secondary or post-secondary institutions.
 But in addition to helping prepare you for the future, this program is also a great chance to experience the natural beauty and charm of life in a small, friendly, Alaskan city .